Swing Trading vs. Day Trading

 What is Swing Trading?

-Swing trading is a trading style that aims to make a profit by holding on to a position until indicators point to either an upward or downward trend.
+Swing trading is a strategy that aims to make a profit by holding on to a position until indicators point to either an upward or downward trend.
 This can range from a few days to weeks.
 Swing traders use technical indicators to analyze whether a specific stock has directional momentum and determine when the best time is to buy or sell according to their analysis.
 Swing traders profit from the swings in the market by entering or exiting at the right moments.

 What is Day Trading?

 Day trading refers to the practice of buying and selling a security within a short time frame, usually a single day.
-The goal in day trading is to make a small profit on every trade and then accrue those gains over time.
+The goal is to make a small profit on every trade and then accrue those gains over time.
 It takes place mainly in stock markets (that includes options and futures) and the foreign exchange, also known as forex.
-A day trader uses short-term trading strategies and trading tools to exploit small price movements throughout the day.
+A day trader uses short-term strategies and tools to exploit small price movements throughout the day.
 From a regulatory perspective, if you execute four or more trades per day over five days, you’re designated as a pattern day trader (PDT) and you’re subject to additional requirements.

 What’s the Difference Between Swing Trading and Day Trading?